 The American dream campus could get many shapes and designs.
 Gothic towers and ambulatories offered an image of monastic concentration and commitment to study.
 Neocolonial stretches of brick topped by white gables symbolized American ideals of democracy.
 However, the meaning behind it was always the same.
 Students from all over the globe learned to develop their unique visions within the common and inherited environment.
 A sense of belonging, independence, and limitless opportunities to realize one’s aspirations all merged in that one location.

-Architecture is the face of history, present, and future.
+Architecture is the face of history, the present, and the future.
 But it can also be the embodiment of the spirit of the nation.
 We hope this article has clarified the essential characteristics of architecture embodying the concept of the American dream.
 Of course, there are other examples of architecture associated with this concept.
 Let this material inspire you to find new examples of your own.